Banora Point

 An assessment of population growth drivers in Banora Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Banora Point's estimated population is around 16,965.
-This reflects an increase of 505 people since the 2021 Census, which reported a population of 16,460.
-The change was inferred from AreaSearch's estimation of the resident population at 16,720 following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,832 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Banora Point's growth rate of 3.1% since census positions it within 0.8 percentage points of the SA4 region (3.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Banora Point's population is estimated at around 16,965 as of Feb 2026.
+This reflects an increase of 505 people (3.1%) since the 2021 Census, which reported a population of 16,460 people.
+The change is inferred from the resident population of 16,720, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,832 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Banora Point's 3.1% growth since census positions it within 1.0 percentage points of the SA4 region (4.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, lower quartile growth of national non-metropolitan areas is anticipated, with the area expected to grow by 780 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, lower quartile growth of national non-metropolitan areas is anticipated, with the suburb expected to grow by 786 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.2% in total over the 17 years.

 Frequently Asked Questions - Population